ddrone/adventures-in-compilation/README.md

 - [x] Create an API endpoint that would discover and run the parser on existing tests that I have (start from an endpoint that just returns a list of files)
 - [x] Add the list of files into the UI
 - [x] Actually provide the list of test files from the API endpoint
-- [ ] Also run the new parser and show the results in the UI as well
+- [x] Also run the new parser
+- [ ] Show the parse results in the UI
 - [ ] Implement a way to see the detailed view of parser failure
 - [ ] Migrate the existing test cases to conform to a new parser
 - [ ] Migrate existing compiler pipeline to a new parser